Certora/Documentation/docs/user-guide/timeouts/timeouts-main.md

 ### Passing complex structs

-A common culprit for high memory complexity are complex datastructures that are passed from the specification to the program, or also inside the program.
+A common culprit for high memory complexity are complex data structures that are passed from the specification to the program, or also inside the program.
 Especially problematic are `struct` types that contain many dynamically-sized arrays.